element0/hiena/src/dcel_mapsvc.md

 the scanner reads the stream from the dcel file handle.  when it generates a mapcel, it adds the mapcel to the fragment pointed to by the frag cursor.

-if multiple mapcels create a higher rank mapcel, those cells are listed as children in the higher cell and the higher cell is added to the cursor's fragment.
+if multiple mapcels reduce to a higher rank mapcel, those cells are listed as children in the higher cell and the higher cell is added to the cursor's fragment.

 if a cell is deemed a dirent, the map service creates a production instruction from the mapcel, fragment, source dcel; then executes the instruction to generate a new dcel.  the dcel is added to the directory at the top of the directory stack in the file handle.